-3.2.1 Initial Contact
+3.3.1 Initial Contact

-All accepted APS intake reports will be investigated in a timely manner.
-In all cases a visit must be made to the location of the adult and the case manager must interact face to face with and assess the adult within the specified time frame.
+All accepted APS intake reports will be assessed in a timely manner.
+In all cases a visit must be made at the location of the adult and the case manager must interact face to face with and assess the adult's needs within the specified time frame.
 A pre-initial contact supervisory staffing is required before the initial contact is completed.
-Please refer to section 3.3.1 of this chapter for more guidance on pre-initial contact staffings.
-If the adult cannot be located or observed in the specified time frame, the investigator must complete an activity note in CAPSS to show the continued efforts to make contact and the reason(s) why face to face contact with the adult was not made.
+Please refer to section 3.7.1 of this chapter for more guidance on pre-initial contact staffings.
+If the adult cannot be located or observed in the specified time frame, the case manager must complete an activity note in CAPSS to show the continued efforts to make contact and the reason(s) why face to face contact with the adult was not made.
 Failed attempts to make face to face contact with the adult must be staffed immediately with the APS team leader to obtain further instruction and direction.
-Diligent efforts are described, and further guidance is located in section 3.7.2 of this chapter.
+Diligent efforts are described, and further guidance is located in section 3.9.2 of this chapter.